matt-graham/symnum/README.md

 don't provide an easy drop-in replacement, with for example matrix classes being limited to two-dimensions, while both the inbuilt array and matrix classes do not support the full broadcasting and operator overloading semantics of NumPy arrays.
-The `SymbloicArray` class in `symnum.array` aims to provide a more `ndarray` like interface, supporting broadcasting of elementwise binary arithmetic operations like `*`, `/`, `+` and `-`, elementwise NumPy ufunc-like mathematical functions like `numpy.log` via the `symnum.numpy` module, simple
+The `SymbolicArray` class in `symnum.array` aims to provide a more `ndarray` like interface, supporting broadcasting of elementwise binary arithmetic operations like `*`, `/`, `+` and `-`, elementwise NumPy ufunc-like mathematical functions like `numpy.log` via the `symnum.numpy` module, simple